grantslape/ARM-Simulator/writeup.rst

 Miscellanous
 ~~~~~~~~~~~~

 The original documentation for this project can be found in the /doc/ directory, in .docx format.
-I've converted it to RST and renamed it reADME.rst.
+I've converted it to RST and renamed it readme.rst.
 The documentation assists in understanding the ISA for this processor, and how the decode step works.
 There is also a good explanation for how branch addresses are calculated.